nihaltp/espnow-button-controller/README.md

 1. Install the required libraries in your Arduino IDE.
 2. Upload the `transmitter.ino` code to one ESP8266 board (the controller).
 3. Upload the `receiver.ino` code to another ESP8266 board (the robot).
+4. Connect the GND to button inputs
-4. Connect the buttons to the transmitter board according to the pin definitions in the code.
+5. Connect the buttons to the transmitter board according to the pin definitions in the code.
-5. Connect the motors and motor driver to the receiver board as per the pin definitions.
+6. Connect the motors and motor driver to the receiver board as per the pin definitions.

 ## Configuration